Miranda, New South Wales: Commercial areas

 Miranda is the main retail and commercial centre of the Sutherland Shire with shops located on either side of the railway line.

-Westfield Miranda (previously known as Miranda Fair) is large shopping centre in the middle of the suburb, adjacent to the Miranda railway station.
+Westfield Miranda (previously known as Miranda Fair) is a large shopping centre in the middle of the suburb, adjacent to the Miranda railway station.

 There are also two smaller shopping centres nearby, Lederer Shopping Centre Miranda (previously known as Parkside Plaza) and The Kiora Centre.
 Miranda also has a shopping strip, running along Kingsway and Kiora Road.
 Numerous commercial developments are also located on these roads and surrounding streets.

 Miranda also has a light industrial area located in the north part of the centre and is located on Port Hacking and Box Roads.

 The Miranda Hotel is also located on Kingsway and was formerly the Miranda Rex.
 It was originally designed in the 1950s by Lipson & Kadd who also designed the Padstow Hotel.